DPRIYATHAM/advent-of-cyber-2023/Day2/README.md

+![Alt text](image.png)

 # O Data, All Ye Faithful

-![Alt text](image.png)
+#Log Analysis

 ### Learning Objectives
 - Get an introduction to what data science involves and how it can be applied in Cybersecurity